Zeph53/PulseAudio-ActiveWindowOutput-Shuffler/README.md

 # SHUFFLE-PULSEAUDIO-OUTPUT.BASH
 This is a Bash script that allows the user to instantly switch between PulseAudio output audio adapters for the currently active window.
-No more crashing games to change the audio output to headphones.
+No more crashing games to change the audio output to headphones, while an inactive window continues to play background audio.

 ## Requirements
-Debian with XPROP and PulseAudio.
+Debian 12+  with XPROP and PulseAudio.
+It’s possible that XPROP doesn’t work on Wayland and so you need to switch to using X11.
 Atleast two output audio sinks to shuffle through.
 Any types of output audio sinks should work, headphones, speakers, line-out, bluetooth, etc..